rintala/DD2423/lab1/answers_jr_lab1.md

 **Answers:**

-Take-aways from the compariosn of filtering methods:
+Take-aways from the comparison of filtering methods:

 - **Gaussian:**